jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/git/program/clang/13/O1/divergences/t0001-init/default/divergences.md

 LibraryCallAdded
   After events:
-    CF: prepare_to_commit at commit.c:1030:2
-    CT: Jump to external code for fclose
-    RF: Jump to external code for fclose
-  Occurrences: 4

-LibraryCallAdded
-  After events:
-    CF: prepare_to_commit at commit.c:894:6
-    CT: Jump to external code for fwrite
-    RF: Jump to external code for fwrite
-  Occurrences: 4

-LibraryCallAdded
-  After events:
-    CF: read_skip_worktree_file_from_index at dir.c:906:8
-    CT: Jump to external code for strlen
-    RF: Jump to external code for strlen
-  Occurrences: 4

-LibraryCallAdded
-  After events:
     CF: readdir_skip_dot_and_dotdot at dir.c:60:14
     CT: Jump to external code for readdir64
     RF: Jump to external code for readdir64
   Occurrences: 13

-LibraryCallAdded
-  After events:
-    CF: refs_create_symref at refs.c:2149:2
-    CT: Jump to external code for free
-    RF: Jump to external code for free
-  Occurrences: 50

 LibraryCallAdded
   After events: